stack-auth/stack/docs/docs/02-customization/02-custom-colors.md

 ## Color Mode

 Stack components support light and dark mode out of the box.
-You can switch between light and dark mode using [next-themes](https://github.com/pacocoursey/next-themes) (or any other library that changes the `data-theme` attribute of the `html` element).
+You can switch between light and dark mode using [next-themes](https://github.com/pacocoursey/next-themes) (or any other library that changes the `data-theme` or `class` to `dark` or `light` attribute of the `html` element).

 Here is an example of how to set up next-themes with Stack (find more details in the [next-themes documentation](https://github.com/pacocoursey/next-themes)):